Vector-relation configurations and plabic graphs: Vector-relation configurations

 Now suppose the transformation is degree $2$ vertex addition.
 There is a natural injection from edges of $G$ to edges of $G'$, and the definitions are such that coefficients living on these edges are all unchanged.
 Fixing Kasteleyn signs on $G$, we can get valid signs on $G'$ by keeping the signs of all old edges and giving the two new edges opposite signs from each other.
 If the new vertex is black (see top of Figure \ref{fig:degree2}), the opposite signs are reflected in the new relation $T = 1v-1w$.
 If instead it is white (bottom of Figure \ref{fig:degree2}) we have that the new vector $w$ appears with coefficient $-1$ in $S$ and $+1$ in $T$, so again the signs are opposite.
 In both cases, the unsigned weights of both new edges equal $1$ in agreement with the bottom of Figure \ref{fig:moves}. \end{proof}

-Note that the map from vector-relation configurations to line bundles with connection on $G$ has only been defined in the one direction.
+Note that the map from vector-relation configurations to edge weightings on $G$ has only been defined in the one direction.
 Before moving on to applications, we briefly discuss the reverse problem.
 Suppose a planar bipartite graph $G = (B \cup W, E)$ is given with edge weights.
 Applying Kasteleyn signs we obtain formal relations.
 One approach to getting the vectors is to start with $|W|$ independent vectors and quotient the ambient space by these relations.
 The resulting configuration is the most general with these edge weights in the sense that any other will be a projection of it.
 In particular, assuming highest possible dimension the configuration is unique up to linear isomorphism.
-We explore this construction in the Plabic graph case in Section \ref{sec:plabic}.
+We explore this construction in the plabic graph case in Section \ref{sec:plabic}.

-A more difficult matter is existence of a configuration for given edge weights.
-A fundamental family of examples come from taking $G$ to be balanced (same number of white and black vertices) on a torus.
+A more difficult matter is the existence of a configuration for given edge weights.
+A fundamental family of examples comes from taking $G$ to be balanced (same number of white and black vertices) on a torus.
 In this case, the construction from the previous paragraph applied to generic edge weights would produce a trivial configuration with all vectors equals to $0$.
-A partial remedy would be to allow twisted configurations in the spirit of twisted polygons in the theory of the pentagram map.
+A partial remedy would be to allow twisted configurations in the spirit of twisted polygons in the theory of the pentagram map, which is the approach developed in \cite{AGeR}.